De Minimis Benefits in the Philippines: Implementing Rules

 De Minimis Benefits in the Philippines Implementing Rules

-De minimis benefits refer to non-taxable allowances or perks that employers give their employees in the Philippines.
+De minimis benefits are non-taxable allowances or perks that employers give their employees in the Philippines.
 Usually, there are of relatively small value or a minimal amount.

 To know more about this benefit, here are the answers to some common questions about de minimis benefits: